 Fig 38.
 In 1955, the Gas Factory became the 217 Maintenance Unit.
 Left: Name board at RAF Camp at Cardington – the RAF insignia is above the sign.
 Right: Close up of the RAF Eagle and Crown.
 The Royal Air Force motto means ‘Through Adversity to the Stars'.

-DSP noted a coincidence too far — that 217 was the number of the hotel bedroom in Stephen King's novel The Shining which Kubrick changed to 237.
-A number that just happened to reflect the approximate 237,000 average distance of the Moon from Earth in miles.
-He also noted that Jack’s T-shirt also echoes the colours of the bathrooms in both The Shining and in 2001 and the colour of the trunking in the [war] games room.
+DSP noted a coincidence too far – that 217 was the number of the hotel bedroom in Stephen King's novel The Shining which Kubrick changed to 237.
+A number that just happened to reflect the approximate 237,227 average distance in miles of the Moon from Earth in 1969.12.1 But this number 237 might also have a far deeper meaning for Kubrick that we will discuss in a later study on this subject.
+DSP further noted that Jack’s T-shirt also echoes the colours of the bathrooms in both The Shining and in 2001 and the colour of the trunking in the [war] games room.

 Fig 39.
 The enormous Cardington hangars in 2020 as seen from the main gate, photo DSP.
 Hangar No.1 left of frame is the original hangar, while No.2 on the right is the import from Norfolk.
 A typical two-storey house has been added on the right for scale.
 These two hangars, ostensibly very similar in form, are slightly different thanks to the very particular window arrangements of Hangar No.2 (just as the sisters in The Shining were also slightly different),